HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 Every sidechain node has a local wallet associated to it, in a similar way as the mainchain Zend node wallet.
 The wallet stores the user secret info and related balances.
 It is initialized with the genesis account key and the ZEN amount transferred by the sidechain creation transaction.
-New private keys can be added by calling the http mehod /wallet/createPrivateKey25519.
+New private keys can be added by calling the http method /wallet/createPrivateKey25519.
 The local wallet data is updated when a new block is added to the sidechain, and when blocks are reverted.

 Developers can extend Wallet logic by defining a class that implements the interface `ApplicationWallet <https://github.com/ZencashOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/wallet/ApplicationWallet.java>`_